 I was expressing so that John could help with the feeds so I could rest!
 And because of Sloane’s bad latch due to her lip tie, being able to give myself a break to recover a bit before the next feed was so good.
 The pump itself was super lightweight it was easy to pump while playing with Grayson or doing some chores around the house.
 I found it had some great power behind it too and I was able to get a good few oz just from one breast.
 I actually really enjoyed using it and it allowed me to get a good supply in the freezer so even though we have stopped breastfeeding I still have some milk there that we can use.

-Emma is pumping with Lola&lykke Smart Electric Breast Pump
+Emma is pumping with Lola&lykke Electric Breast Milk Pump

 Lastly, do you have any advice for breastfeeding / pumping mamas?
 Maybe something you wish you’ve known, or useful tools?

 No real advise but just don’t put too much pressure on yourself!
 Take each feed as it comes and if you do 1 day, 1 month, 3 months or whatever just know that you have given your baby your best!
 And swapping to formula or exclusively pumping and using a bottle isn’t a bad thing.
 As long as you are happy, baby is happy and their tummy is full, that is all that matters.